 The recommissioning provided an opportunity to reimagine the omics support required to support world-class NERC science.
 A central principle is to add value to the work of NERC scientists, and our ambition is for NERC science to be an international leader in environmental omics.
 This involves not just providing the analytical capability, but helping to build a community of skilled scientists with the ability to apply the very latest technologies to their own research.
 As NEOF comes online, we introduce some significant enhancements relative to NBAF, particularly in the provision of training to build capability within the community, in our investment in pilot projects to help users trial new technology and test adventurous ideas, and in the projects undertaken in our visitor facility.

 All grant-funded projects that planned to use NBAF will continue to be supported as before.
 In the majority of cases, projects using NBAF-Edinburgh will continue to use that facility, but in some cases where a project has yet to start the service may switch to Liverpool.
 Edinburgh Genomics will remain open for business once NBAF-E closes and will continue to provide genomics services for research collaborators and customers across academia, government and industry.

 We are continuing to discuss and receive applications for training in our visitor facility in Sheffield (although it is not possible to confirm start dates at this time due to COVID-19).
-A major benefit of NEOF is that we will be able to increase our direct support for the DNA sequencing required by PhD students as part of their training in Sheffield.
-NEOF will also be introducing an enhanced suite of workshop-based training in omics designed to address the needs of the NERC community.
+A major benefit of NEOF is that we are able to increase our direct support for the DNA sequencing required by PhD students as part of their training in Sheffield.
+NEOF is also introducing an enhanced suite of workshop-based training in omics designed to address the needs of the NERC community.